-In March, the University of Portland Information Services team launched its campus wide anti-phishing campaign to help raise awareness about the dangers of email phishing.
+The University of Portland Information Services team launched a campus wide anti-phishing campaign to help raise awareness about the dangers of email phishing.
 The university has had a record number of phishing attempts over this past year.
 According to the U.S. Department of Homeland Security, this is the number one threat we face because it is such an effective way to steal credentials and spread malware.
 As part of the awareness campaign ,we kicked off our monthly ‘Phishing Derby’ and are excited to report that we had many staff, faculty and students who reported suspect emails.
-We have drawn the name of one lucky participant who will receive an Amazon gift card for $50.00.
-The monthly phishing derby continues in April.
+The monthly phishing derby continues.
 See below for more details.

 UP staff, faculty and students have received malicious emails with links to fake login sites.
 Unfortunately, multiple UP community members have taken the bait.
 In some cases users have provided their login credentials that are then used to access their email and self-serve banner accounts.
 Often times phishing emails come with attachments that when downloaded infect devices with viruses or dangerous malware such as cryptolocker or ransomware.

 The best defense against email phishing is education and awareness.
 We are using every avenue we can to get the word out.
 You will notice posters, online announcements, postcards and digital slides being distributed this month to help our campus members keep the dangers of phishing top of mind.
 Here’s what it takes to refuse the phishing bait:

 - Learn How to Recognize Phishing Emails:

 - Know the signs.
 Does the e-mail contain a vague salutation, spelling or grammatical errors, an urgent request, and/or an offer that seems impossibly good?